National Health Insurance Scheme in Nigeria (NHIS)

 Overall, the NHIS has the potential to play a significant role in improving the healthcare system in Nigeria and increasing access to quality care for all citizens.

-By addressing the challenges facing the program and working to improve its effectiveness, it may be possible to create a healthcare system that truly serves the needs of all Nigerians.
+Furthermore, it may be possible to create a healthcare system that truly serves the needs of all Nigerians.

 1 Response